malonge/RaGOO/README.md

 ### Installation

 Currently, the only way to install RaGOO is from source.
 Set up a virtualenv if desired, just be sure to make a python3 environment.
-Then, enter the following command to install RaGOO and its dependencies:
+Then, enter the following command to install RaGOO:

 ```
 $ python setup.py install